classicrob/simply-jekyll/_notes/How we can work together.md

 ---
 I'm flexible in the ways I work with clients.
 Below is not an exhaustive list of possibilities, though there are a few patterns that my engagements tend to follow.
 I generally work to improve adoption or retention through improving [[User Involvement]].
 See: [[Designing for user involvement has positive effects on adoption, retention, and virality]]

+People who get to this point often like to see see [[Testimonials]].

 ### We always start with exploration
 This helps us understand the ways that we can work together long term.
 This often comes in the form of a behavioral audit or a workshop (of varying degrees of formality).